草莓影视

 A solitary plasmacytoma often develops in a bone.
 When a plasmacytoma starts in other body tissues (such as the lungs or other organs), it is called a solitary extramedullary (or extraosseous) plasmacytoma.

 Solitary plasmacytomas can usually be treated with radiation therapy and/or surgery.
 As long as no other plasmacytomas are found later on, the person’s outlook is usually excellent.
-However, since people with a solitary plasmacytoma might develop multiple myeloma, these people are watched closely for signs of this disease.
+However, people with a solitary plasmacytoma might develop multiple myeloma later, so they need to be watched closely for signs of this disease.

 Smoldering multiple myeloma ?(SMM)

-Smoldering multiple myeloma (SMM) is an early or asymptomatic (no symptoms) myeloma that is not causing any problems.
+Smoldering multiple myeloma (SMM), also known as asymptomatic myeloma, is an early form of myeloma that is not causing any symptoms.
 People with smoldering myeloma have some signs of multiple myeloma, such as any of the following:

-• A large amount of plasma cells in the bone marrow
+• A higher-than-normal amount of plasma cells in the bone marrow

 • A high level of monoclonal immunoglobulin (monoclonal protein) in the blood